endojs/endo/integration-test/README.md

 Parcel uses the ES6 module version of the test that we created and creates a new index.html and JavaScript files in `bundles/parcel`.

 Parcel uses babel to transpile the code into a "least-common-denominator" form which avoids features that aren't universally available in all browsers.
 Its definition of "universal" defaults to 99.75%, which unfortunately excludes generators (and we don't include the plugin that would be necessary to allows its polyfill to work).
 We reduce this setting to 50% for the integration test.
 Downstream applications which use Parcel would set this according to local taste, and would include whatever plugins are necessary to let the polyfills work.

+As of Sept 27, 2019, we stopped testing parcel because they refused to make a fix that would eliminate an npm audit error.

 ### Unpkg